 Attachment Trauma

-Attachment Trauma article header image
+Attachment Trauma.
+Psychology Fanatic article feature image

+In the labyrinth of human relationships, few experiences shape our connections as profoundly as attachment trauma.
+As children, we are wired for connection, eagerly reaching out to caregivers in search of safety and love.
+However, when these crucial bonds are disrupted—be it through neglect or emotional unavailability—the scars left behind can ripple into adulthood, distorting our perceptions of intimacy and trust.
 As innocent children, we gleefully frolic, feeling the joys of aliveness.
 But an awkward landing or a painful sting changes the experience.
 Once joyful play transforms into fear as we run through fields burdened by hidden dangers.
 Relationships frighten because of our injurious pasts, projecting dark experiences of attachment trauma onto the present, heightening emotions and challenging connections.

 Life has many joys.
 Moments of opportunity, hopes, securities, and fun abound.
 Yet, interwoven into the experience of living is many cruel paradoxes.
 Little compares to ghastly attachment injuries that painfully blast our psyches during critical and vulnerable moments.
 These injuries from childhood abuse and emotionally traumatizing relationships continue to haunt fundamental needs for many years, if not the remainder of our lives.
 These stings from the past that continue to painfully ruin the present.
+We find ourselves trapped in a cycle where past wounds bleed into present interactions, often leading to misunderstandings and heartache that seem insurmountable.

 The Human Drive to Belong

-A fundamental human need is to belong (Baumeister and Leary, 1995).
+A fundamental human need is to belong (Baumeister & Leary, 1995).
 When fundamental dysfunctions of emotions collide with human bonding, we get tossed in a self perpetuating battle of unfulfilled longing for love and relationship sabotage.
 We seek connection but fears ruin closeness.
 Strong conflicting mechanisms engage in a life disturbing battle.

 Emotions , Learning and Trauma

 The motivational system is functional.
 Feeling affects proceed conscious thought.
-The world is populated by living organisms that survive—and even flourish—without
+The world is populated by living organisms that survive—and even flourish—without conscious thought.
+Our internal sense of well-being relies on conscious translation of these feeling affects, creating what we experience as emotions.

 Consciousness has a strong serviceability for survival in complex and competitive environments—emotions are a byproduct of consciousness.
 Our biological system signals good, bad, and dangerous through chemical changes that disrupt homeostatic balances, we experience discomfort and prepare to receive or resist.